 This map displays the geographic distribution of disease burden among counties and communities across California.
 Data at the community and the census tract levels are aggregated to 5-year intervals.

-Users can select either the state as a whole or a specific county for great subcounty detail.
+Users can select either the state as a whole or zoom to a specific county for subcounty detail.
 Users can select from various measures of mortality to assess burden of disease.
 Selecting the “State-based cutpoints” option allows for comparisons based on the statewide distribution instead of just within the county.

 The interactive map allows for zooming in and out to see streets or other geographically identifying locations.
 Also, the interactive map has a “pop-up” which display information for the geography selected.